 Jason Carter graduated from UAT in 2012 with a degree in Network Security.
-Today, he's a network security analyst at Alert Logic, a Houston-based company that protects data that its 1,500 clients save to the Cloud.
-Kevin Kadium, who graduated in 2011 with a BA in Network Security, works for FabCom an interactive marketing firm in Scottsdale.
-Kevin is in charge of securing client data.
-Plus, he's responsible for FabCom's disaster recovery system.
-CURRENT STUDENTS Alex Boden Steven Durham Justin Engley Bryan Fisher Scott Fraser David Kazlas Andrew Sullivan
+Today, Logic, a Houston-based company that protects data that its 1,500 clients save to the Cloud.
+Kevin Kadium, who graduated in 2011 with a BA in Network Security, works for FabComan interactive marketing firm in he's responsible for FabCom's disaster recovery system.
+CURRENT STUDENTS

-YEAR OF THE DV FILM EARNS A TOTAL OF 1 Overview When UAT Associate Professor Paul DeNigris joined the faculty in 2002, he noticed the readily available jobs in film-making tended to be in postproduction editing, visual effects, music scoring, etc. Gradually, he has shifted the focus of programs to post-production and visual effects.
+YEAR OF THE DV FILM EARNS A TOTAL OF 10 HONORS IN 2011 )verview When UAT Associate Professor Paul DeNigris joined the faculty in 2002, he noticed the readily available jobs in film-making tended to be in postproduction editing, visual effects, music scoring, etc. Gradually, he has shifted the focus of programs to post-production and visual effects.
 The Fallout project grew out of that shift toward more virtual production.
 Fallout is UAT's first film to consist entirely of green screen, computergenerated images and virtual backgrounds (except for one shot of marching boots which was filmed in UAT's parking lot).
 More than 300 digital video effects are packed into the 17-minute film.
-The project brought together student animators, modelers, texture artists, compositors and editors with other studentslearningcamerawork,lighting, writing, acting and make-up to create all the elements by leveraging everyone's skill sets to their maximum capacity in the areas they are most passionate about.
+The project brought together student animators, modelers, texture artists, compositors and editors with other studentslearning camerawork, lighting, writing, acting and make-up to create all the elements by leveraging everyone's skill sets to their maximum capacity in the areas they are most passionate about.